Top 10 Facts About Buddhism

 3. Buddha

 Buddha is not a god, but an Enlightened man.
-Statues of Buddha are popular and inspirational decorative items for people who follow the Buddhist religion.
+Statues of Buddha are popular and inspirational decorative items for people who aspire to follow the Buddha’s teachings.

 2. Divisions